zhurui0509/cv/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am Rui Zhu, a Lecturer (Assistant Professor) at the [School of Geographical Sciences](http://www.bristol.ac.uk/geography/), [University of Bristol](https://www.bristol.ac.uk/) (UK).
-I am a geographer by training with a background in information sciences (or you can call me a spatial data scientist).
-Broadly speaking, I study how human and machine organize spatial information, as well as their interactions with the environment.
+I am a geographer by training with a background in data science (so you can call me a spatial data scientist).
+Broadly speaking, I study how human and machine organize spatial knowledge, as well as their interactions with the environment.
 More specifically, I combine theory-informed (e.g., geography and semantics) and data-driven (e.g., machine learning) approaches to address geospatial challenges such as geospatial data interoperability, spatial predictions, and spatial reasoning.
 My work has been applied to a wide range of applications, indluding urban studies, global health, environmental modeling, as well as humanitarian relief.

 Research Interests
 ======